The Rampion 2 proposal has been approved

 On 4th April 2025 the Secretary of State for Energy and Net Zero, gave consent to the Rampion 2 windfarm.
 The Examining Authority also recommended it for approval seeming to conclude that all other considerations must give way to the ‘overriding public interest’ of the urgent need for green energy.

+We will continue to campaign against the injustices of the system which has led to this decision, and economic and political considerations may yet affect its viability.
 Whilst we support the drive for green energy we also want our wildlife and habitats protected, these also form a crucial part of the fight against climate change.
-This decision does not do this.
+This decision does not do this:

 The best outcome for Nature would be to locate the onshore substation at Rampion's alternative site which is adjacent to the main substation at Wineham.
 This would be far less ecologically harmful and does not flood.